juanfrilla/magicseaweed/README.md

 # 🏄 steps to put this to work:

-Asure you have selenium and google chrome installed on your linux machine.
+Asure you have google chrome installed on your linux machine.

 1. ```git clone this repo```
 2. ```cd to folder```